 Vermont - online sales ban

-Vermont bans online sales, except between licensed businesses
+Vermont bans online sales, except between licensed businesses.

 Complete bans on vaping product sales have been adopted by San Francisco and some smaller California cities.
 Brookline, Massachusetts has passed a so-called generational ban on tobacco and nicotine product sales (including vapes).
 The city increases the legal age to buy nicotine products by one year each year.
 No one born after Dec.
-31, 1999, can ever buy nicotine products legally in Brookline
+31, 1999, can ever buy nicotine products legally in Brookline.

 Countries that ban vaping product sales or use

-Some countries have outright bans on sales and possession, others just prohibit sales, and some ban only nicotine-containing products.
+Some countries have outright bans on both sales and possession, others just prohibit sales, and some ban only nicotine-containing products.
 In many countries, the laws are ignored and black markets flourish.
-In others, they’re enforced (but those still have black markets too).
+In others, they’re enforced (but even those have black markets too).
 If a country is not listed, vaping is either allowed and regulated, or there is no specific law governing e-cigarettes (as of now anyway).

 This isn’t meant as a definitive legal guide for traveling vapers.
 If you’re visiting an unfamiliar country you should first check with an up-to-date official source like your country’s state department, or the travel bureau of the country you’re visiting.